Cashbakks/Webasik/README.md

 # 🛍️ Shoe Store E-Commerce Platform

+ # AI Shoe Generator – README Update
+ Overview

+AI Shoe Generator is a web application that allows users to generate AI-designed shoes based on textual descriptions.
+It integrates with Stability AI for image generation and ImgBB for image hosting.
+Users can generate shoes, view their past creations, and manage their AI-generated designs.
+ Features

+** AI-powered shoe generation via Stability AI
+** Image storage with ImgBB (or Base64 encoding)
+** User authentication to save and retrieve designs
+** Modern UI for a smooth experience

+# Api key has limited 25 credits

 ## 📌 Overview
 Shoe Store is a **modern e-commerce web application** designed to provide a seamless shopping experience for customers looking for high-quality footwear.
 The platform features a **user-friendly interface**, advanced product filtering, a **secure authentication system**, and an **interactive shopping basket** with real-time **currency conversion**.